meyer-lab/gc-valent/Manuscript/Text/04_Methods.md

 Both beads and cells were washed twice with PBSA.
 Cells were suspended in 120 µL per well PBSA, and beads to 50 uL, and analyzed using an IntelliCyt iQue Screener PLUS with VBR configuration (Sartorius) with a sip time of 35 seconds and beads 30 seconds.
 Antibody number was calculated from fluorescence intensity by subtracting isotype control values from matched receptor stains and calibrated using the two lowest binding quantitation standards.
 Treg cells could not be gated in the absence of CD25, so CD4+ T cells were used as the isotype control to measure CD25 in Treg populations.
 Cells were gated as shown in [@Fig:gating].
 Measurements were performed using four independent staining procedures over two days.
 Separately, the analysis was performed with anti-receptor antibodies at 3x normal concentration to verify that receptor binding was saturated.

 ### pSTAT5 Measurement of IL-2 and IL-15 Signaling in PBMCs
-#### Materials
-Recombinant Human IL-2: R&D Systems, 202-IL-010<br/>
-Recombinant Human IL-15: R&D Systems, 247-ILB-025<br/>
-10% Phosphate Buffered Formalin: Fisher Scientific, SF100-4<br/>
-Methanol – Beantown Chemical: 218905-4L<br/>

 ### Flow Cytometry Antibodies for pSTAT5 Analysis: